Yatenavis: Paleoecology

-Yatenavis represents the southernmost record of enantiornithines.
-As enantiornithines are uncommon in high-latitude and cold environments (which were more frequently inhabited by ornithurines), the discovery of Yatenavis in the Chorrillo Formation is surprising.
+Yatenavis represents the southernmost record of an enantiornithean.
+As they are uncommon in high-latitude environments (which were more frequently inhabited by ornithurines), the discovery of Yatenavis in the Chorrillo Formation is surprising.
 Yatenavis coexisted with the ornithurine Kookne and a large indeterminate enantiornithine.
 Non-avian dinosaurs, including the elasmarian ornithopod Isasicursor, the titanosaurian Nullotitan, and the megaraptorid Maip, have also been named from the Chorrillo Formation.